SAP-samples/teched2022-DT262/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_25.png)

 26. Make sure the mode is as “unattended”.
-From here, your agent is now registered and ready to receive the workloads which we will now build using SAP Process Automation in the next phase.
+From here, your agent is now registered and ready to receive the workloads which we will now build using SAP Build Process Automation in the next phase.

 ## Summary

-Now that you have completed the initial setting for the SAP Process Automation system and agent set up.
+Now that you have completed the initial setting for the SAP Build Process Automation system and agent set up.
 Next step will be to extract the pre-built templates and create workflow.
 Continue to - [Exercise 1 - Exercise 1 Description](../ex1/README.md)